-Looking around in The Elsewhere Market & Coffee House, the aesthetic Tadder and Kane mention in Kristen Hoopman's design work is achieve. evident.
-The UWO ceramics fit in perfectly.

-The main goal of Elsewhere was for nothing to be too perfect.
+Looking around in The Elsewhere Market & Coffee House, the aesthetic Tadder and Kane mention in Kristen Hoopman's design work is evident.
+The UWO ceramics fit in for nothing to be too perfect.
 Everything is organic in shape, which is what makes the shop special.

-"[Ceramics] are obviously never County." all exactly the same, but if they were, it wouldn't be handmade," Hathorne open in early 2022.
-For the time be- back and know that they're welsaid.
+"[Ceramics] are obviously nev-

+were, it wouldn't be handmade," Hathorne said.
 "The perfectionist in me has to take a backseat."
-Clay shrinks after it is glaze fired.
-The grand opening of the market tant on their coffee and menu.

-cookies.
-This opening was a part of First Fridays in downtown Oshkosh.
+The grand opening of the market side was Dec.
+3 with champagne and First Fridays in downtown Oshkosh.
 This occurs the first Friday of each month, which is dedicated to "art, music and awesome dining and experiences downtown."